renec-chain/renec/docs/src/cluster/turbine-block-propagation.md

 title: Turbine Block Propagation
 ---

-A Solana cluster uses a multi-layer block propagation mechanism called _Turbine_ to broadcast transaction shreds to all nodes with minimal amount of duplicate messages.
+A Renec cluster uses a multi-layer block propagation mechanism called _Turbine_ to broadcast transaction shreds to all nodes with minimal amount of duplicate messages.
 The cluster divides itself into small collections of nodes, called _neighborhoods_.
 Each node is responsible for sharing any data it receives with the other nodes in its neighborhood, as well as propagating the data on to a small set of nodes in other neighborhoods.
 This way each node only has to communicate with a small number of nodes.

 During its slot, the leader node distributes shreds between the validator nodes in the first neighborhood \(layer 0\).
 Each validator shares its data within its neighborhood, but also retransmits the shreds to one node in some neighborhoods in the next layer \(layer 1\).
 The layer-1 nodes each share their data with their neighborhood peers, and retransmit to nodes in the next layer, etc, until all nodes in the cluster have received all the shreds.